5 Tips On How to Talk to Your Parents About Senior Living

 - Do your part (What is your assignment?).

 - Don’t lose momentum.
-Schedule a tour and go together.
+Schedule a tour and go together or set up time for another talk.

-If your loved ones are adamently opposed to exploring a move, agree to disagree.
+If your loved ones are adamantly opposed to exploring a move, agree to disagree.
 Then, review your approach.
-Would the idea of moving be more palatable coming from one of their trusted friends or advisors?
-Perhaps they could invite your loved ones to accompany them when they visit a community.
-Maybe the advisor could help your loved ones understand the financial or lifestyle benefits of making a move.
+Is there someone else who your loved one would be more likely to accept advice from?
+Many families seek the assistance of an advisor who can help your loved ones understand the financial or lifestyle benefits of making a move.

-Don’t wait until a crisis hits and the choice to move to a senior living community isn’t yours, or theirs, to make.
-Start talking with your older loved ones now and schedule tours so all of you can see senior living for yourselves.
+Now that you know more about how to talk to your parents about senior living, don’t wait until a crisis hits and the choice to move to a senior living community isn’t yours, or theirs, to make.
+Start talking with your older loved ones now and contact Luther Manor to schedule a tour of our life plan community.